dkaul09/dogcatclassifier/README.md

 6. The model gets trained here.
    ![image](https://github.com/dkaul09/dogcatclassifier/assets/111927365/d383d51e-7540-483c-8277-720954fd4c0c)

-7. Below are graphs of the losses and accuracies of the training data and the validation data (Ideally the losses for the validation data should go down, but we will cover this issue in the possible improvements section).
+7. Below are graphs of the losses and accuracies of the training data and the validation data.
+(Ideally the losses for the validation data should go down as mentioned in the improvements section).
    ![image](https://github.com/dkaul09/dogcatclassifier/assets/111927365/8c69c0e2-e75b-42df-99f8-1a671358329a)

 8. We are now testing the model on the test data established earlier.